 One of the most lowkey days we had in New York City was the day that we explored The High Line and the Flatiron District.
 Our biggest mistake during this trip?
 Taking Uber everywhere.
-Despite popular rap lyric by MadeInTYO, Ubering everywhere was probably the least time and cost-efficient decision we made.
-Not only did Ubering take longer (due to the traffic), we also spent a stupid amount of money sitting in the traffic.
-So here’s another tip for when you travel to NYC: When you’re in New York, do as the locals—take the damn subway.
+Despite popular rap lyric by MadeInTYO, ubering everywhere was probably the least time- and cost-efficient decision we made.
+Not only did ubering take longer, we also spent a stupid amount of money sitting in the traffic.
+So here’s another tip for when you travel to NYC: when you’re in New York, do as the locals—take the subway.
 I swear it’s not as bad as it seems.
-Plus it’s just so damn affordable and convenient.
+Plus it’s a way more affordable and convenient solution; both of which is very important in a busy city like New York.
 There’s literally a subway stop every couple of blocks.
 Do it, you won’t regret it.

 The High Line is a raised, linear park installation built on the unused old railway trestles from a train that used to deliver commercial goods across New York.
 The park idea was inspired by the wild plants and flowers that grew on the train tracks once the train had stopped running.
 Each section of the High Line has now been converted from trestle to public landscape and art installations.

 It runs from Gansevoort Street in the Meatpacking District to West 34th Street, between 10th and 12th Avenues, with eleven different access stairs/entrances along it.